Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 # EDA

+I want to explore daily stock price changes for companies Apply, Google, Tesla, and Zoom from 2001-06-01 to 2022-06-01.
+So I will use tibble *stock_data* gained in the last session.

-I have queried daily price data from 2001-06-01 to 2022-06-01 for companies Apple, zoom, Google and Tesla.
-Now I would perform basic EDA on close price, returns, and moving price to explore some interesting trends and relationships.
+I am going to perform basic EDA on close price, returns, and moving price to explore some interesting trends and relationships.

-## Analyzing Close Price
+## Analysis on Close Price

-First, I want to find some trends of the daily close price of these four companies.
+Let’s find some trends of the daily close price.

 ``` r
 g <- ggplot(stock_data, aes(x=date, y=close, color=ticker))